VasilijSviridov/cypressexampleapi/README.md

 - run the command ```docker build -t cypress-tests .``` to create image/container.
 - run the command ```docker run -it cypress-tests``` to initiate tests on docker container.

+d.
+Github actions
+- navigate to github actions or create a new PR.

 ### BDD Structure
   Cypress - e2e